-16. In providing their professional services, guidance counsellors must ensure that the consent of the client remains free and enlightened.

-17. At all times, guidance counsellors must acknowledge the client's right to withdraw his or her consent.
+- 16. Guidance counsellors must ensure that the consent of the client remains free and enlightened the entire time they are providing their professional services - 17.
+At all times, guidance counsellors must acknowledge the client's right to withdraw his or her consent.